 Now, let me tell you a bit about the sauce.

-Unlike many chicken recipes that are swimming in creamy sauces, this recipe doesn’t have milk or cream or dairy.
+Unlike many chicken recipes that are swimming in creamy sauces, this recipe doesn’t have milk, cream or any other dairy.

-Thanks to the unique combination of Walnuts, Garlic, Chicken Broth and Khmeli-Suneli, it’s totally possible to create a non-dairy creamy-dreamy sauce that you can’t help but eat the last bits of it.
+Thanks to the delicious combination of walnuts, garlic, homemade chicken broth, coriander, saffron and Khmeli-Suneli, it’s totally possible to create a non-dairy creamy-dreamy sauce that you can’t help but eat the last bits of it.

 This sauce is called Satsivi and it’s like a white chicken gravy.
-Satsivi will enrich the taste of even the simplest dishes.
+Satsivi sauce will enrich the taste of even the simplest dishes.